fireeye-ops/cache/resume.md

 individual site performance reviews.
 I also make public announcements on our [network status forums][] for extended downtime issues.

+**Highlight**: I provided significant assistance in migrating the architecture of our shared/reseller servers from 32-bit to 64-bit.

+## Projects

+### [ZMonitor][]

+This is a console client for Zabbix that I developed in Ruby, as the Zabbix monitoring software did not come bundled with one.
+It contacts the API and generates a dashboard-like interface to show current active problems, their acknowledgement status and priority.
+This client also allows acknowledgement of active triggers, and other features like server history are underway.

 ## Skills